-The Education and Outreach Department at the Museum für Naturkunde closely collaborates with various partners, such as schools, child care centres, universities, adult education centres and artists.
+The Education Department at the Museum für Naturkunde closely collaborates with various partners, such as schools, child care centres, universities, adult education centres and artists.
 Here is an overview of some of our projects.

 Cooperation projects with kindergartens & schools in the Wedding district

 Since 2013, the Museum has participated in the educational programme "MuseobilBox" by the Bundesverband Museumspädagogik e.V., working closely with schools, child care centres and two Quartiermanagement (urban social integration) groups run by the senate.
 The programme is part of the “Kultur macht stark” (culture makes us strong) initiative funded by the BMBF (Federal Ministry for Education and Research).
 It sponsors projects for educationally disadvantaged children, which are developed by collaboration partners.
 Pupils aged 11 and 12 meet up at the “Forscherclub” (researchers‘ club), which is held at the Carl Zeiss Microscopy Centre in the Museum.
 The project "Wilde Tiere in der Stadt" (wild animals in the city) has a younger target audience at kindergarten age.
 The children present their research results once a year in the shape of explorers‘ boxes they have prepared themselves.

 This initiative helped to build a long-term cooperation between the Museum and Wedding’s educational institutions and to develop educational projects in child care centres and schools, involving the children themselves.